 See the C.S.
 Mott Children's Hospital Visitor page for their guidelines

-Who is considered “family” for visitor policies?
+Who is considered "family" for the family presence and visitation policy?

 May children visit me?

 Yes.
 Children may visit under the supervision of an adult other than the patient during regular visiting hours between 9 am to 9 pm.
 Older teens may visit without adult supervision.
-It may be difficult for children to visit loved ones in a hospital setting.
+It may be difficult for children to see loved ones in a hospital setting.
 Our child life specialists can help make a plan to prepare your child for the visit, especially a visit to the ICU.
 Please let your nurse know if you would like help to prepare for a child’s visit at your bedside.

 How can I ensure my family members participate in my care while I am in the hospital?